-Maura Shapiro is a Podcast and Outreach Coordinator for the Niels Bohr Library & Archives' upcoming podcast, Initial Conditions: a Physics History Podcast (to be released Summer 2022).
+Maura Shapiro was a Podcast and Outreach Coordinator for the Niels Bohr Library & Archives' Initial Conditions: a Physics History Podcast (to be released Summer 2022) and has since moved on to other roles within AIP.
 She interned with the Niels Bohr Library & Archives and Center for History of Physics in the summer of 2021.
 She earned degrees in both Physics and Communication & Rhetoric from the University of Pittsburgh and loves hiking, biking, and almost anything outdoors!

 Caption: An artist's concept of NASA Mars Exploration Rover Opportunity, one half of the twin rover mission, on the surface of Mars.
 Opportunity diligently worked for almost fifteen years, surpassing its 90 sol (martian day) lifespan by 5,262 sols or almost 6,000 percent.

 Maria Stokes was the 2020 Society of Physics Students Intern with the Center for History of Physics and the Niels Bohr Library and Archives.
 She develops teaching guides for CHP and works on outreach for NBLA.
 Maria earned a HBS in Physics and a HBA in History from the University of Utah.
 She enjoys photography and camping.

 Caption: The Western Veil Nebula: One of the brightest objects in the x-ray sky.
 Image by Ken Crawford.